Having chemoradiotherapy for lung cancer

 You have radiotherapy in the radiotherapy department.

-Before you begin treatment, the radiotherapy team works out how much radiation you need.
-They divide it into a number of smaller treatments.
+They divide the dose of radiotherapy into a number of smaller treatments.
 They call each treatment a fraction.
 This is called radiotherapy planning.

 The radiographers might make pen marks or small tattoos on your skin in the treatment area.
 You may need to raise your arms above your head for a while.
 Or you might have a radiotherapy shell (mould) made to keep you still while you have treatment.